Paul O’Sullivan told to appear again before committee after his walkout last week

 Private investigator Paul O’Sullivan is expected to appear again before parliament’s ad hoc committee after his walkout last week while he was still under examination.
-The committee’s evidence leader, advocate Norman Arendse, confirmed on Monday that O’Sullivan would appear on Thursday.
+The committee’s evidence leader, advocate Norman Arendse, confirmed yesterday that O’Sullivan would appear on Thursday.

 This comes after parliament’s legal team asked O’Sullivan to return, saying he was still under examination when he abandoned the committee proceedings without the permission of the chair, Soviet Lekganyane.